paulvangentcom/heartrate_analysis_python/README.md

 An 'Examples' folder has been added to the repo which will be expanded soon.
 Now there's two notebooks explaining how to analyse ppg signals from smartwatches and smart rings.

+Colorblind support has been added, see [this notebook in the examples folder](https://github.com/paulvangentcom/heartrate_analysis_python/blob/master/examples/colorblind_mode/Colorblind_mode.ipynb)

 # Installation
 ```
 python -m setup.py install